-Throwing ad extensions on your ads for the fun of it is a surefire way to reduce your CTR and negatively impact your ads.
+Throwing ad extensions on your ads “just to do it” is a surefire way to reduce your CTR or attract irrelevant clicks and non-converting traffic.

 With so many options, it’s more critical than ever before to use them properly.